 When we decided to sell our house and live in an RV fulltime, the responses we got from family and friends fell into 2 very different and distinct categories:

 - The “Oh, I wish I could go with you” jealousy response.

 - The “Are you out of your mind?” horrified response.

-Those from the second group were the people who suck joy from every happy occasion — the naysayers — the ones who just knew we would be back in a house before the year was out.
+Of course, those from the second group were the people who suck joy from every happy occasion (the naysayers) — the ones who felt confident that we would be back in a house before the year was out.